9 free things to do in Milan for budget travelers

 Discover cheap things to do in Milan, from strolling along canals to seeing Napoleon’s glittering crown and scepter.

 Stroll through the remains of one of the Roman Empire’s largest amphitheaters, visit a fashion exhibition housed in an old palace, or mingle with fans at the world’s most titled soccer stadium.
-With these activities and attractions, you’ll be able to experience local culture and top attractions in Milan on a budget.
+With these activities and attractions, you can experience local culture and hidden gems in Milan on a budget.

 Explore Milan on a budget by admiring the exterior of the Duomo’s intricate Gothic design.